dmitry-shchetinin/LineFlow/README.md

 - upper bound on voltage magnitude at the end of the line.

 #### Flow side (required)
-Tells the algorithm, the constraint at which side of the branch should be approximated:
+Tells the algorithm the side of the branch at which the constraint should be approximated:

 - If 1, the line flow constraint at the beginning of the line will be approximated,
 - If 2, the line flow constraint at the end of the line will be approximated,